dynastyprocess/data/docs/README.md

 # DynastyProcess.com Public GitHub Repository

-This is an open storage for the DynastyProcess.com site and projects.
+This is an open storage for the DynastyProcess.com site, projects, and apps.